dashingsoft/pyarmor/docs/understand-obfuscated-scripts.rst

 Generally this package is in the same folder with obfuscated scripts, but it can be moved anywhere.
 Only this package in any Python Path, the obfuscated scripts can be run as normal scripts.
+And all the scripts obfuscated by the same :ref:`Global Capsule` could share this package.

 There are 4 files in this package::